sgnl05/sgnl05-racktables/README.md

 #####`mysqluserpw`

-Sets the password for the "mysqluser".
+Sets the password for the user defined in param "mysqluser".
 Defaults to 'racktables_pass'.

 #####`mysqldb`